- General news

-Applications for entry in September 2023 are now open.
-The closing date for applications will be Wednesday 1 March 2023.
+Applications for entry in September 2023 are now closed.
+The closing date for applications was Wednesday 1 March 2023.

 First Study Composition Students

 - A short introduction